-- Boom, Headshot!: The black mamba has it's head blown off by a police sniper at the climax of the film.
+- Boom, Headshot!: The black mamba has its head blown off Jacmel shortly before the latter is shot by Scotland Yard snipers.

 - Disney Villain Death: Müller and the black mamba tumble off a balcony after being shot multiple times by police snipers.

 - The End...
 Or Is It?: After the black mamba is killed, the final shot of the film reveals it has laid an egg in the vents that has just hatched.

 - Fingore: Müller gives Cmmdr.
 Bulloch a severed finger which he claims belongs to Dr. Stowe.
 It turns out he’s lying, he (presumably) cut the finger from Louise's corpse.